jhweintraub/the-crypto-conundrum/docs/source/coins_explained/chainlink.rst

 Introduction
 -------------

 The blockchain is an island, lost in the endless sea of the internet.
 Despite our interconnected world, it has no connection to the rest of the internet.
-In its base form, it does not have the ability to interact with other servers, API's, or even other blockchains.
+In its base form, it cannot interact with other servers, API's, or even other blockchains.
 Then oracles were created.
 Named after the `Greek women whom imparted essential knowledge <https://departments.kings.edu/womens_history/ancoracles.html#:~:text=The%20oracles%20of%20Greece%20and,the%20answer%20of%20a%20god>`_, they are the link between the blockchain and the rest of the internet.
 They are an integral part of any smart-contract-based cryptocurrency, unlocking a whole new world of application capabilities and ideas.
 If smart contract applications are going to help us "decentralize the world", they'll need oracles to do it.

 Among oracles, Chainlink is the undisputed king, with no major competition in sight.
 The use cases are endless, and many of your favorite applications may already use them without you knowing.
 Thousands of dApps have already integrated them into their code, with dozens of other non-crypto-based companies signing up to be a part of it.
 Chainlink services are perhaps the most integral utilities on the Ethereum platform today, and growing to new chains and sectors everyday.